-The formation of the cooperative follows a similar process to the formation of the Forest Management Associations, although there are some differences.
+Forest Management Associations, although there are some differences.
 The 2-3 representatives from each Got that come to the formation meeting should be entrepreneurs or potential entrepreneurs, ideally with experience of forest product use and marketing.

-There are also some innovations in the process itself designed to make it more inclusive, participatory and fit for the purpose of forest management.
+- Fraining and capacity building on enterprise development is very important at the beginning stage for both experts and communities.
+This is very relevant for planning and implementation. - There are also some innovations in the process itself designed to make it more inclusive, participatory and fit for the purpose of forest management.
 For example the share price and membership fee are selected in a participatory way with all participants having an opportunity to set the price and fee and then an average is calculated to determine the final amount.
-Also lots of care is taken to ensure the right people are selected for the committee, not only by selecting forest product entrepreneurs and potential entrepreneurs to attend the meeting, but also ensuring that Terms of Reference for each position are clearly articulated, that nominations for candidate positions are considered on merit, a chance provided for candidates to justify their suitability and finally have elections in a secret ballot.

-➢ For more details on the process of cooperative formation and innovations in the process, view Annex 13.
+Also lots of care is taken to ensure the right people are selected for the committee, not only by selecting forest product entrepreneurs and potential entrepreneurs to attend the meeting, but also ensuring that Terms of Reference for each position are clearly articulated, that nominations for candidate positions are considered on merit, a chance provided for candidates to justify their suitability and finally have elections in a secret ballot. - For more details on the process of cooperative formation and innovations in the process, view Annex 13.
 Note that as with the FMA, there are numerous requirements and formats that are needed, in this case by the Cooperative Authority.
 The Cooperative after formation will be required to develop a business plan outlining its products, costs, expected revenues and activities.

-6.2 Development of a Memorandum of Understanding(MOU) and action plan between the Forest Cooperative and Forest Management Association.
+6.2 Development of a Memorandum of Understanding (MOU) and action plan between the Forest Cooperative and Forest Management Association.

-As a result of having two separate types of community organisations, one effectively responsible for forest management and the other responsible for forest product marketing, it is essential that their interdependence be established and formalised as quickly as possible through a MOU and joint Action Plan.

-Training on the link between active forest management and forest enterprise development and thus the interdependent link between the Forest Management Association and the Forest Product Marketing Organisation is given, including an exercise on product supply analysis (done by the FMA) and product demand and value analysis (done by the forest product marketing organisation) which provides a clear demonstration of why it is important to link active forest management to develop the supply of produce to meet market demand and specifications.
+- As a result of having two separate types of community organisations, one effectively responsible for forest management and the other responsible for forest product marketing, it is essential that their interdependence be established and formalised as quickly as possible through a MOU and joint Action Plan. - Fraining on the link between active forest management and forest enterprise development and thus the interdependent link between the Forest Management Association and the Forest Product Marketing Organisation is given, including an exercise on product supply analysis (done by the FMA) and product demand and value analysis (done by the forest product marketing organisation) which provides a clear demonstration of why it is important to link active forest management to develop the supply of produce to meet market demand and specifications.
 (See Annex 14.
-For more details on the process of MoU formation.)

-The FMA and Forest Product Marketing Organization then negotiate a MoU assigning roles and responsibilities to each party and collectively decide on the percentage contribution that cooperatives will provide to FMAs.
+For more details on the process of MoU formation.) - The FMA and Forest Product Marketing Organization then negotiate a MoU assigning roles and responsibilities to each party and collectively decide on the percentage contribution that cooperatives will provide to FMAs.
 Negotiation must be conducted until compromise and agreement is found on the conditions in the MoU.
-(See Annex 14 for more details.)

-The first task of the FMA and Forest Product Marketing Organization is to develop a joint action plan, coordinating activities such as supply and market surveys, coordinating silvicultural operations to increase sustainable supply and quality of products, harvesting, processing, post harvesting activities and marketing, and provision of technical and planning support to Got level Forest Management Groups etc. (See Annex 14.)
+(See Annex 14 for more details.) - The first task of the FMA and Forest Product Marketing Organization is to develop a joint action plan, coordinating activities such as supply and market surveys, coordinating silvicultural operations to increase sustainable supply and quality of products, harvesting, processing, post harvesting activities and marketing, and provision of technical and planning support to Got level Forest Management Groups etc. (See Annex 14.)